Is an expensive stretch mark cream the key to getting rid of stretch marks?

 - Being overweight

-- Some kinds of medications (e.g. steroid creams and tablets)
+- Certain medication (e.g. steroid creams and tablets)

 So, is it only a matter of time before stretch marks appear?